ArijitKD/GSoC2025-GCC/README.md

 ## Conclusion
-This 14 weeks GSoC period was a productive period for me.
+This 14 weeks of GSoC was a productive period for me.
 I have always wanted to work on real-world systems programming projects, but didn't find a helpful way to start.
 This was a great learning experience for me, and I believe I have learnt more C in the past few months than in the last half-decade of my experience with C programming.

 I sincerely thank my mentors for providing constructive feedback on my work and guiding me when required.
-There's a lot of work that still needs to be done, and I hope to be collaborate with my mentors and stay connected to the GCC project even after GSoC.
+There's still a lot of work that needs to be done, and I hope to be collaborate with my mentors and stay connected to the GCC project post-GSoC.